-According to the Centers for Disease Control and Prevention (CDC),4 excessive drinking is the culprit behind more than 95,000 deaths in the United States every year.
+According to the Centers for Disease Control and Prevention (CDC),4 excessive drinking causes more than 95,000 deaths in the United States every year.

-More than half of those who have lost their lives to alcohol suffered from the long-term health effects of drinking too much.
-These include certain types of cancers, liver disease, and heart disease.
+Over half of those who have lost their lives to alcohol suffered from the long-term health effects of excessive drinking.
+These effects include certain types of cancers, liver disease, and heart disease.